-- Look around and underneath the engine for signs of oil or gasoline leaks. - Remove any excessive dirt or debris, especially around the muffler. - 3.
-Look for signs of damage. - Check that all shields and covers are in place, and all nuts, bolts, and screws are tightened.
+- 1. Look around and underneath the engine for signs of oil or gasoline leaks. - 2.
+Remove any excessive dirt or debris, especially around the muffler. - Remove any objects or debris that may block the cooling air intake at the screen grid cover.
+Running the engine with a blocked air intake can cause engine damage. - 4.
+Look for signs of damage. - 5.
+Check that all shields and covers are in place, and all nuts, bolts, and screws are tightened.